Posts Tagged ‘TCU’

 A texting fiesta starring Boise State, John Cena…. and Air Supply?

 As many of you already know, it’s the simple things in life that tickle the sportschump’s fancy.
-One such glory includes sitting at a neighborhood pub, watching a relatively meaningless football game, sipping whiskey and texting friends while the locals stare at me, wondering if I have Tourette’s Read the rest of this entry »
+One such glory includes sitting at a neighborhood pub, watching a relatively meaningless football game, sipping whiskey and texting friends while the locals Continue reading A texting fiesta starring Boise State, John Cena…. and Air Supply?

 December Chumpservations, Vol. 1: Congress vs. the BCS, running the option in the NFL, comparing fanhood and Kentucky’s John Wall